vonageviollete/nexmo-developer/_tasks/olympus/send-facebook-failover.md

 ---
-title: Send a Messenger message with failover
+title: Send a Facebook message with failover
-description: Send a Messenger message with failover using the Dispatch API.
+description: Send a Facebook message with failover using the Dispatch API.
 ---

-# Send a Messenger message with failover
+# Send a Facebook message with failover

-Sending a Messenger message with failover to another channel is achieved by making a single request to the Dispatch API endpoint.
+Sending a Facebook message with failover to another channel is achieved by making a single request to the Dispatch API endpoint.

 In this example you will implement the following workflow: